How to stop brand becoming a sacrificial lamb?

 Cutting brand investment is cutting corners, which ultimately costs more.

-Who would you take a call or open an email from - Neil Neverheardof or Betty Brandleader?
+Who would you open a message from - Neil Neverheardof or Betty Brandleader?

 3. Keeping your brand activity turned on, keeps your customers tuned in.

-“The 95-5 rule, which shows that 95% of your potential buyers aren’t ready to buy today.
-These 95% are “out-market” today, but will be “in-market” sometime in the future.”
+Don’t ignore the 95-5 rule.
+“95% of your potential buyers aren’t ready to buy today…but they will be “in-market” sometime in the future.”

 The B2B Institute, LinkedIn

-Increasingly data capture and analytics make it easier for businesses to accurately target customers as they prepare to make a purchase - another reason to challenge the need for broader and sustained campaigns.
+Data capture and analytics make it easier for businesses to accurately target customers as they prepare to make a purchase.
+As tempting as it might be to focus purely on direct to consumer marketing, and switch-off mass market campaigns you should not.

-However, we also know that when people are ready to buy, they look to brands they are already familiar with, and trust.
-Which is why it absolutely makes commercial sense to maintain reputation-building activity the 95% of the time your target audience isn’t in purchase-mode.
+When people are ready to buy they look to brands they are already familiar with, and trust, which is why it absolutely makes commercial sense to maintain reputation-building activity the 95% of the time your target audience isn’t in purchase-mode.

 This is especially true in tough economic times, where trust becomes even more important.